mer1dian/ethereum-studio/packages/editor/templates/Coin/README.md

 }
 ```

 And that's all the code.
-To see the dapp in action, click _Compile_, then _Deploy_ found under the disclosure triangle of the contract file, then open the _Preview_ tab to see the frontend of the dapp.
+To see the dapp in action, click _Deploy_ found under the disclosure triangle of the contract file, then open the _Preview_ tab to see the frontend of the dapp.

-### Find out more
+## Next Steps

 You can read a full tutorial that accompanies this example dapp, plus many more tutorials, on [kauri.io](https://kauri.io/article/bdd65d6155a74b8aa52672b46b7230a8/v1/a-fullstack-dapp-for-creating-tokens).

+Other resources useful to continue your dapp development journey are:

+- [CryptoZombies](https://cryptozombies.io/): Learn Solidity building your own Zombie game
+- [Open Zeppelin Ethernaut](https://ethernaut.openzeppelin.com/): Complete levels by hacking smart contracts
+- [ChainShot](https://www.chainshot.com/): Solidity, Vyper and Web3.js coding tutorials
+- [Consensys Academy](https://consensys.net/academy/bootcamp/): Online Ethereum developer bootcamp
+- [Remix](https://remix.ethereum.org/): Web-based IDE for working on Solidity and Vyper smart contracts with in-line compile errors & code auto-complete
+- [Ganache](https://www.trufflesuite.com/ganache): One-click blockchain for local development
+- [Grid](https://grid.ethereum.org/): Download, configure, and run Ethereum nodes and tools
+- [Embark](https://framework.embarklabs.io/) All-in-one platform with smart contract workflows, debugger, testing, and more